Brenda Brave: Plot

 As a baby, Brenda is placed in front of a door.
-On a note says: „Please take care of this child, because nobody else will do it“.
-Since then, Brenda calls the woman, who took care of her, „grandmother“.
+On a note says: "Please take care of this child, because nobody else will do it".
+Since then, Brenda calls the woman, who took care of her, "grandmother".

 Brenda and her grandma are happy to have each other.
 Together, they go to the market to sell the candies that Brenda's grandma makes.
 Furthermore, Brenda befriends with the boy Adrian, who also has a table in the market.
-On the way home, Brenda admires a doll in the shop window.
-However, her grandmother tells her that she can not buy the doll now because it is too expensive.
+On the way home, Brenda admires a doll in the shop window, but her grandmother tells her that she can not buy the doll now because it is too expensive.
 At the evening, Brenda's grandmother tells a story of an angel, carrying two candles and a book.
 Brenda wonders how that is possible, if the angel has only two hands.

-One day, Brenda's grandmother breaks her leg.
-She can no longer take care of Brenda.
-Now Brenda starts to take care of her grandma.
+One day, Brenda's grandmother breaks her leg and cannot take care of Brenda, who starts to take care of her grandma.
 She keeps the flat clean and sells the candies on the market.

 As a Christmas present, Brenda receives the doll she had admired in the shop window.
 Her grandmother is grateful that Brenda is such a sweet and good child.
 Meanwhile, Brenda remembers the angel with the two candles and the book.
 She tells her grandma that she would like to see the angel.
 At Christmas night, Brenda gets up and looks out the window.
 The garden is full of angels.